-Copy of a letter received from Mr. John Hodgson, residing at No. 33, Short Street, Hull, dated March 5th, 1866:-
+Copy of a letter received from Mr. John Hodgson, residing at No. 33, Short Street, Hull, dated March 5th, 1866 :- me-most afflictive scorbutic complaint on the legs.

-"By referring to my letter to you in August, 1864, you will see an account of my-to me-most afflictive scorbutic complaint on the legs.
 I think I mentioned in my letter that I had used several medicines and outward applications without any perceptible benefit; and I often thought that I should never get any better, more especially as I had attained the age of sixty-seven years.
-However, I took your Oriental Pills and medicine for a short time only, which not only relieved the complaint but improved my consert health. plaint, but improved my general health.
-"I feel it my duty to make known to you, and others also, the benefit I have derived; and I will gladly reply to any inquirers you may refer to me."
+However, I took your Oriental Pills and medicine for a short time only, which not only relieved the complaint, but improved my general health.